 If you plan to use music in an audiovisual production, such as a film or television program, a commercial or a DVD product, you’ll need to obtain a synchronization licence.
 CMRRA no longer offers synchronization licensing services and as such, you will need to directly contact the rightsholder(s) of the musical work in question to obtain your licence.
-For further information, please see our Synchronization FAQ or contact the rightsholder(s) of the song you wish to use.
+For further information, please see our Synchronization FAQ or contact the rightsholder(s) of the work you wish to use.

-If you plan to offer audiovisual content to Canadian consumers then you may need to obtain a post-synchronization licence for music contained in that audiovisual content.
+If you plan to offer audiovisual content to Canadian consumers, then you may need to obtain a post-synchronization licence for music contained in that audiovisual content.
 As the name implies, this is a licence for reproduction of music contained in a finished audiovisual work, such as when the completed audiovisual work is copied for broadcasting purposes.
 For more information about post-synchronization licensing, please see CMRRA’s Tariffs page or our Synchronization Licensing FAQ.